acumos/image-mood-classifier/README.md

 # Example Interface
-An instance should first be built and downloaded from Cognita and then launched locally.
+An instance should first be built and downloaded from Acumos and then launched locally.
 Afterwards, the sample application found in [web_demo](web_demo) uses a `localhost` service to classify and visualize the results of image classification.